Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis: Results and Discussion

 \addvspace{3pt} \fbox{ }

-Among the four languages evaluated, Python achieved the highest success rates, with {\tt gemini-1.5} at the top with a success rate of 97.34\%, followed by {\tt claude-3.5} and {\tt GPT-4o} with a success rate 96.72\% and 96.35\% respectively.
-Python’s simplicity and dynamic typing contribute to these high success rates, as its syntax is generally less strict and more flexible compared to statically typed languages.
-The high performance across all models in Python suggests they are proficient on the language and its constructs.
-Furthermore, {\tt llama-3}, with a lower success rate of 91.56\%, indicates that even models with generally high success rates can face challenges in generating correct Python code, potentially due to variations in handling language features and reasoning capabilities. {\tt codestral} and {\tt GPT-4o} demonstrated significant performance in generating functional C++ code, achieving success rates of 94.08\% and 91.43\%, respectively, reflecting effective handling of complex features in C++, followed by {\tt gemini-1.5} in third place with a success rate of 88.16\% and {\tt llama-3} with the lowest success rate of 85.51\%.
+Among the evaluated languages, Python achieved the highest success rates, with {\em claude-3.5} leading at 92.1\%, followed by {\em GPT-4o} and {\em gemini-1.5} at 90.9\% and 90.5\%, respectively.
+Python's simplicity and dynamic typing likely contribute to these high success rates, as its syntax is generally more permissive and flexible than statically typed languages.
+The consistently strong performance across models suggests they are well-versed in Python constructs.
+Notably, {\em llama-3} achieved a slightly lower success rate of 88.5\%, indicating that even high-performing models may encounter challenges in generating correct Python code, potentially due to differences in language handling or reasoning strategies.
+For C++, {\em claude-3.5} achieved the highest semantic success rate at 91.2\%, demonstrating a strong capability in handling C++ syntax and object-oriented constructs. {\em GPT-4o} followed at 88.0\%, showing reliable performance on complex language features. {\em codestral} reached 83.7\%, while {\em gemini-1.5} and {\em llama-3} trailed at 81.0\% and 79.3\%, respectively, indicating more pronounced challenges in generating correct C++ code across these models.
+Although these trends, such as Python demonstrating fewer compilation errors than C++, align with practitioners' expectations, our results quantify the magnitude of these differences across models and link them to specific language quality and security outcomes.

 \addvspace{3pt} \fbox{ }